-11If a monitor has not a single reading for a day, we approximate it's value in a three step procedure: (i) we derive the cumulative density function (cdf) at each monitor; (ii) take the inverse-distance weighted average of the cdf for a given day at all monitors with non-missing data; (iii) we fill the missing observation with the same percentile of the station's cdf.
+&lt;sup>12If a monitor has not a single reading for a day, we approximate it's value in a three step procedure: (i) we derive the cumulative density function (cdf) at each monitor; (ii) take the inverse-distance weighted average of the cdf for a given day at all monitors with non-missing data; (iii) we fill the missing observation with the same percentile of the station's cdf.
 For example, if surrounding monitors with non-missing data on average have pollution levels that correspond to the 80th percentile of their respective distributions, we fill the missing value of a station with the 80th percentile of it's own distribution of pollution readings.
 This procedure gives us a balanced panel.

-$^{^{12}}$ Inverse distance weighting pollution measures has been used to impute pollution in previous research.
+&lt;sup>13Inverse distance weighting pollution measures has been used to impute pollution in previous research.
 See for example, Currie & Neidell (2005).

-13There is one exception: in a set of regression models where we estimate the effect of airport weather on taxi time we use the closest non-missing daily weather weather station data from NOAA's COOP station data set for each airport.
+&lt;sup>14There is one exception: in a set of regression models where we estimate the effect of airport weather on taxi time we use the closest non-missing daily weather station data from NOAA's COOP station data set for each airport.
 This is because Schlenker & Roberts (2009) use a spatial interpolation procedure that might result in artificial correlation between weather data at airports due to the spatial interpolation technique.

-and wind direction is aggregated to the daily level by calculating the duration-weighted average between readings comparable to the pollution data above.
+weather stations with hourly readings.
+We construct wind direction, which is normalized to equal zero if the wind is blowing northward and counted in clockwise fashion.
+If the angles of the zip code and the wind direction are identical, the zip code is hence exactly downwind from the airport.
+An angle of 180 degrees implies that the zip code is upwind from the airport.
+The hourly wind speed and wind direction is aggregated to the daily level by calculating the duration-weighted average between readings comparable to the pollution data above.
 The distribution of wind directions is shown in Figure 2.
 Airports at the ocean predominantly have winds coming from the direction of the ocean.
 For example, Santa Barbara, located on the only portion of the California coast that runs east-west has winds blowing northward.
 Note again that we are measuring the direction in which the wind is blowing, not from which it is coming.
 In our empirical analysis, we use this daily variation in wind speed and wind direction to predict how pollution from airports disproportionately impacts some zip codes more than others on a given day.